GovTechSG/techpass-user-docs/docs/request-for-seed-provisioning.md

 ## Audience

-TechPass users with an email domain other than `schools.gov.sg` and a non-SE GSIB device who need SEED provisioning to onboard their Internet Device to SEED.
+TechPass users with an email domain other than `schools.gov.sg`.

 ?>- If you are a SE-GSIB user, submit a [service request](https://go.gov.sg/seed-techpass-support) to request for SEED provisioning.<br>- Other users need to contact their project manager or reporting officer to request for SEED provisioning.